 By having an evergreen fund structure, Patagonia has no set hold period for portfolio companies, and, as a B Corp – a company certified to be pursuing a mission involving standards of social and environmental performance, accountability and transparency – it encourages entrepreneurs to use the corporate structure as a way of combining financial and environmental goals in their mandate.

 These deals include speciality flour mill Watershed Mills, California Safe Soil, which is creating organic fertiliser from unsold produce, NuMat Technologies, a materials technology company developing a nanoporous material that can change how gases are stored, transported and separated, Wild Idea Buffalo, a provider of grass-fed, naturally-raised buffalo in the US, Yerdle, a “stuff-sharing” app, Beyond Surface Technologies, a Switzerland-based chemicals company developing natural textile treatments, CO2 Nexus, which cleans and coats textiles with liquid carbon dioxide, and Bureo Skateboards, which recycles defunct fishing gear to produce skateboards and help keep oceans free from dangerous plastics.

-And he is encouraging portfolio companies to work together.
-He said: “Our portfolio company, Yerdle, teamed up with Patagonia’s Worn Wear initiative to help launch a ‘recommerce’ platform, through which Patagonia will buy back used Patagonia garments and sell them on a new web platform.
+And Graves is encouraging portfolio companies to work together.
+He said last year: “Our portfolio company, Yerdle, teamed up with Patagonia’s Worn Wear initiative to help launch a ‘recommerce’ platform, through which Patagonia will buy back used Patagonia garments and sell them on a new web platform.

 “The garments that customers trade in will also be cleaned using another technology in which Tin Shed Ventures has invested.
 Tersus Solutions is a waterless textile processing company that cleans garments using liquid CO2 rather than water.
 The closed-loop nature of Tersus’s technology also allows microfibres to be captured within the system rather than flushing them into our waterways.”